gchq/gaffer-doc/docs/development-guide/example-deployment/project-setup.md

 This guide will run through the start up and deployment of a basic Gaffer instance.
-It will cover how to write a basic Gaffer Schema from scratch along with using the pre-made containers to run the Gaffer rest API and Accumulo based data store.
+It will cover how to write a basic Gaffer Schema from scratch along with using the pre-made containers to run the Gaffer REST API and Accumulo based data store.

 !!! warning
     Please be aware that the example is only intended to demonstrate the core Gaffer concepts it is